opencog/atomspace/README.md

 called "an Atom".
 Each Atom is globally unique: there is only one copy, ever, of any given s-expression (Atom).
 It's almost just that simple, with only one little twist: a (mutable) key-value database is attached to each Atom.
-Atoms can be used to define (hyper-/meta-)graphs.
-It's fun to think of these graphs as defining "plumbing"; whereas the Values stored in the associated key-value database is like the "fluid" in these pipes.
+Now, "ordinary" graph databases do this too: every vertex or edge can have "attributes" on it.
+The AtomSpace allows these attributes to be dynamic: to change in time or to "flow".
+The flow itself is described by a graph; thus, graphs can be thought of as "plumbing"; whereas the Values are like the "fluid" in these pipes.
+This is much like the distinction between "software" and "data": software describes algos, data is what moves through them.
+In the AtomSpace, the algos are explicit graphs.
+The Values are the data.

 The AtomSpace borrows ideas and concepts from many different systems, including ideas from JSON, SQL and graph stores.
 The goal of the